hotcode002/java-interview-questions/README.md

 ### #38 How to reverse a String

 There are many problems where you have to reverse strings.
-Here are 2 ways to reverse a string in Java.
+There are many ways to reverse a string in Java and we are going to look at two simple methods.

 1. Use the built-in `reverse()` method.